YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/app-complete-webauthn.md

 sidebar_position: 5
 ---

-# WebAuthN Implementation Continuation
+# WebAuthn Implementation Continuation

-In the last section we build the foundation for letting our frontend Android App talk WebAuthN to our Relying Party.
-Let us complete this section by completely implementing the WebAuthN API.
+In the last section we build the foundation for letting our frontend Android App talk WebAuthn to our Relying Party.
+Let us complete this section by completely implementing the WebAuthn API.

 ## 👉 ADD DETAILED CODE STEPS 👈